Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Then she’d got good enough to do things with her extra hand that no Human juggler could *ever* do.

-Containers---isotainers, as the Humans called ‘em, since it was *their fucking design* everyone used---were awfully big for juggling.
+Containers - isotainers, as the Humans called ‘em, since it was *their fucking design* everyone used - were awfully big for juggling.
 They had inertia, and they didn’t spin all the same...but still.
 It was *kinda* like juggling.
 Set it in motion, move the drone to catch it when it got there, don’t chase it, trust the toss, get it moving again.
 The rhythm to cargo handling was essentially the same as the rhythm of juggling.
 Working on one had honed her talents in the other.

 And her study of juggling had led her to another skill, one she’d practiced with Moj a *lot.*